ieee-vgtc/ieeevis.org/content/info/inclusion-and-diversity/viskids-child-care-grants.md

 If you are interested in being a VISKids supporter, please contact [supporters@ieeevis.org](mailto:supporters@ieeevis.org).

-**NOTE: There will be no conference sponsored childcare services on-site at the meeting.
+**NOTE: There will be no conference sponsored childcare services on-site at the meeting or satellite events.
 The conference does not sanction or recommend specific childcare providers, and does not assume responsibility or liability for childcare services of any sort.
 It is the responsibility of the parent(s) to thoroughly investigate all childcare providers.**